 This study is the first in a series on low-emissions palm oil as part of a program led by The Nature Conservancy, funded by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), and implemented jointly with GIZ and CPI.
 This CPI analysis contributes to the goals of the Berau government by providing an overview of the palm oil supply chain in Berau.
-In regards to both upstream and downstream, we examine the land use efficiency of palm oil as indicated by yield per hectare, absorption of raw material into processing factories, and the accessibility between plantations and mills.
-We also highlight opportunities to improve productivity and efficiency, while ensuring the sustainability of natural assets in Berau.
+In regards to both upstream and downstream, we examine the land use efficiency grown on more than 120,000 ha of land (Disbun Kaltim 2017, BPS 2016).
+Plantation companies operated 74% of total planted area, and produced 88% of FFB in 2016.
+The majority of these companies are consolidated into four main plantation holding companies.1